 Swansea Snapshot!

 The Swansea Grand Theatre has a long tradition of presenting pantomime.
-This season UK Productions will be presenting pantomime at this historic venue, and here at IBY we thought we would include a few memories of the Pantomimes at the "Grand".
+UK Productions are currently presenting pantomime at this historic venue, and here at IBY we thought we would include a few memories of the Pantomimes at the "Grand".

 Vivyan Ellacott (Nigel's brother) was the Theatre Manager of Swansea during some of these pantomimes.
 The Administrator and director was John Chilvers.
 During this period the pantomimes would open on Boxing Day, and often run through into the second week of March- almost up to Easter.